smaindola90/Data-Analysis/README.md

-# Data-Analysis
+# Sales-Project
-Notebooks of analyzed data using Python and other projects.
+Pbix file of the sales dashboard PowerBI Project